TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * Anti-Speculative: The currency value is pegged to ETH, is backed by a verifiable reserve of ETH that guarantees a minimum value.

-* Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
+* To enact new economic laws that could form the basis for a collaborative ecosystem.
+Making the flow of capital more efficient through the system unlocks collaborative value and benefits all stakeholders.
 Creating a circular economy between participants.

 * Autonomous and immutable: There is no central agency defining "monetary policy".
 There is no "killswitch".
+The only way to withdraw Ether from the smart contract is to burn the token.
+The creator, nor anybody else, can ever access this reserve pool of ether, thus guaranteeing a minimum value for each token.

 Long Term vision: